Chafalleiro/Styles-selector/README.txt

 	* Additionally is a last minute adittion, you can uncoment the las line of the widget-selector.php file in the /public/partials dir of the pulugin directory using the wordpress plugin editor to show the drop down at the start of each page.

 ## Frontend
 	* The user can choose between a default "Restore" option, and the ones defined by you.
+This option is persistent.
+	* The user can select the size of the text.
+This option is not persistent.

 == Installation ==